ENABLING AFRICAN ATHLETESand, unlocking value for brands, fans and investors...

 PROTOUCH™ AFRICA is an African Sports brand, focussed solely on enabling African Athletes to perform on the World Stage.

 Our vision is to revolutionize Professional Sport in Africa, by building a sustainable business [beyond sponsorships] that supports high performance and unlocks value for athletes, brands, sports enthusiasts and investors.

-Centred around the number one UCI-ranked Continental Road Cycling Team in Africa [for two consecutive years] PROTOUCH has assembled and invested in an ecosystem of commercial initiatives, that enhance African Cycling’s brand equity.
+Centred around the number one UCI-ranked Continental Road Cycling Team in Africa [for three consecutive years] PROTOUCH has assembled and invested in an ecosystem of commercial initiatives, that enhance African Cycling’s brand equity.

 PROTOUCH has created a new business model – a Pan African Sports Platform, comprised of multi-Continental and top African cycling nation partnerships, alongside broadcast properties and, an Executive Cycling Network – interconnected through content, data, distribution and fan engagement – and, enabled by technology.

 Why do we exist?